Russia Vows Response After Ukraine Fires Long-Range US Missiles

 A Russian strike in the eastern Ukrainian region of Sumy late Monday gutted a Soviet-era residential building and killed at least 12 people, including a child, according to officials.

-Russia said on Tuesday that Ukraine had used the missiles against a facility in the Bryansk region close to the border overnight.
+Russia said yesterday that Ukraine had used the missiles against a facility in the Bryansk region close to the border overnight.

-Lavrov said the 300-kilometre (186-mile) range missiles could not have been fired without US technical assistance.
+Lavrov said the 300-kilometre range missiles could not have been fired without US technical assistance.

 Moscow has said the use of Western weapons against its internationally recognised territory would make the US a direct participant in the conflict.